zhangwei03020915/abp/docs/en/tutorials/microservice/part-06.md

 > **Design Tip**
 >
-> It is suggested that you keep that type of communication to a minimum and not couple your modules with each other.
+> It is suggested that you keep that type of communication to a minimum and not couple your services with each other.
 It can make your solution complicated and may also decrease your system performance.
 When you need to do it, think about performance and try to make some optimizations.
 For example, if the Ordering service frequently needs product data, you can use a kind of [cache layer](../../framework/fundamentals/caching.md), so it doesn't make frequent requests to the Catalog service.